LusinPog/Ani-jan-pls-check-this-one-_LP/README.md

 # Ani-jan-pls-check-this-one-_LP
-Simplicity is the ultimate sophistication.
+Simplicity is the ultimate sophistication!
 Leonardo Da Vinci.